alialkahli123/portfolio/README.md

 # portfolio
-Currently Working on a personal website to showcase skills through projects.
+Currently working on a personal website to showcase skills I learned in and outside of classes.
+You can consider this to be a project portfolio which will shift to being something more robust.
+Future Adds:
-I will also be adding a blog to be a part of my website where I will review products I use.
+Adding a blog to be a part of my website where I will review products I use.